 Overall, the 1200AC has a very solid feel to it with an air of nostalgia; it won’t wobble or fall off a flat surface thanks to a low centre of gravity.

 The original router had 256MB of RAM while the new version 2 we evaluated doubles that to 512MB.
-There’s still a Marvel 88F6820 ARM system-on-chip at its heart, a dual-core model clocked at 1.3GHz.
+There’s still a Marvel 88F6820 ARM system-on-a-chip at its heart, a dual-core model clocked at 1.3GHz.
 It has a theoretical maximum transfer rate of 300Mbps on the 2.4GHz band and 900Mbps on 5GHz; you can of course use both at the same time, depending on your devices.

 Note that the WRT 1200AC incorporates beam forming technology which means that it can focus its wireless signals on devices connected to it.